patrickbucher/docs/tls/tls-mastery.md

    Web servers support ALPN using modules (Apache's `mod_md`) or by a special proxy configuration (nginx).
-TLS-ALPN-01 is the right choice for deployments using proxies and/or load balancers, but requires the server(s) to be publicly reachable by the internet.
+TLS-ALPN-01 is the right choice for deployments using proxies and/or load balancers, but requires the server(s) to be publicly reachable by the Internet.
 Wildcard certificates are not supported by this challenge method.

-Use DNS-01 if you need a wildcard certificate or a certificate for a server not facing the internet.
+Use DNS-01 if you need a wildcard certificate or a certificate for a server not facing the Internet.
 Use HTTP-01 if it works for your environment, and pick TLS-ALPN-01 otherwise.

 ### Some Practical Advice